Envelopes and refinements in categories, with applications to Functional Analysis

-implies that $\sigma$ must be a retraction (moreover, the dotted arrow here must be unique).
-In the special case if $\varOmega=\Mono$ this is possible only if $\sigma$ is an isomorphism.
-As a corollary, the imprint of $\varOmega$ in $X$ coincides here with $X$ (up to isomorphism):
+implies that $\sigma$ must be a coretraction (moreover, the dotted arrow here must be unique).
+In the special case if $\varGamma\subseteq\Mono$ this is possible only if $\sigma$ is an isomorphism.
+As a corollary, the refinement of $X$ in $\varGamma$ coincides here with $X$ (up to isomorphism):

 \erem